oliverTuesta/spigisblog-frontend/src/content/blog/300-days-of-code.md

 ### Day 4
 Today I solved this problem: https://codeforces.com/problemset/problem/2045/C, it took me about 15 minutes to think the solution and other 20 to implement it

+### Day 5
+Today I solved this problem: https://codeforces.com/problemset/problem/2028/C, After trying for half an hour I had to look at the editorial and then I code it by myself.